saieeshb/quartz/content/Basics/DNA.md

  + It could be also read as 5'-GpTpCpAp-3' where the P's stand for the phosphates in between the sugars.
  + If you wanted to read it from 3' to 5' you would read it as 3'-ACTG-5'
  + All three mentioned above represent the same DNA.
+ + If not mentioned, the left side is taken on 5' and right is takenn as 3'
 ---
 # Chargaff's Rules
 **The amount of A's would be equal to the number of Ts(Us) and the number of G's are equal to the number of C's**